grafana-oncallon-callalternatives

 There is a free Basic plan now, but it is intentionally limited.
 It includes incident response, a status page, and single-team on-call.
 Most growing startups comparing paid tools will really be looking at Team or Pro.

-This works well if you are 50+ engineers, want the best Slack incident experience, and do not mind paying for on-call separately.
+This works well if you are a larger engineering team, want polished Slack incident workflows, and do not mind paying for on-call separately.

 5. Squadcast

-If you were on OnCall because it was free and simple, Squadcast's free tier (5 users) and $20/user Pro plan are the closest in spirit.
-The SolarWinds acquisition introduces some uncertainty around long-term roadmap and positioning.
+If you were on OnCall because it was free and simple, Squadcast's free tier and annual Pro plan are close in spirit.
+SolarWinds ownership may affect future roadmap and packaging, so buyers should verify current direction during evaluation.

 The UI is rougher than incident.io or PagerDuty.
-SSO and audit logs require the $39/user Enterprise tier.
+Some stronger security/admin features and longer retention sit on higher tiers.

 This works well if you are a small team, 5-50 engineers, optimizing for lowest cost and can live with the acquisition risk.